 Allow the projector to cool for at least 45 minutes before you open the lamp cover.
 The inside of the projector can become very hot.

-For continued safety, replace with a lamp assembly of the same type.
+Always replace with a lamp assembly of the same type.

 Do not drop the lamp module or touch the glass bulb!
 The glass can shatter and cause injury.